ACMClassCourse-2022/Raytracing-2023/README.md

 #### Task 5 (10 pts) : Final scene

 - Complete a final scene, which should be more complex than the scenes in the books.
 If your work looks pretty or has aesthetic value, you will get extra points.
+- Or, your final scene can just be a logo of our project : `Ray Tracing`.
+Look at the current logo at the top of this page, you can make a better one, with your own ray tracer.

 #### Task 6 (10 pts) : Code review